inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 I retry up to 2 times, so Step 1 builds at most 3 KDEs.

+Yes, I multiply by 5, but divide by 3.
+I intentionally chose different numbers, because this means I can multiply by 5, then divide by 3, and still end up with a bandwidth I haven't tried yet.

 **Level 2: Re-run on cleaned data (up to 3 more KDEs)**

 If after Step 1 the data is still too noisy, I: